 - All attendees of the social meet will be shown how to wash hands thoroughly, the need for regular hand washing, where appropriate, and the importance of using and disposing of tissues.

 - GMOTFW will supply all Volunteer Ambassadors/Staff members will their own COVID-19 Essential’s box, which will contain all items needed to ensure a safe social meet.

 - GMOTFW will supply antibacterial hand-gel to all Volunteer Ambassadors/Staff members, within their COVID-19 Essentials Box.
 Attendees of the social meet will be asked to bring their own antibacterial hand-gel along to the meet, if possible.
 Both Volunteer Ambassadors/Staff members and attendees are to use hand gel at the beginning and the end of the social meet.
 Should an attendee not have access to antibacterial hand-gel, Volunteer Ambassadors are to supply a bottle of antibacterial hand-gel to the attendee.
 This will not be returned to the Volunteer Ambassador, after its use.

-- Should any attendee of the social meet begin to show symptoms of a cough/fever or develops a high temperature whilst at the meet, they will be asked to leave immediately.
+- Should any attendee of an event or social meet begin to show symptoms of a cough/fever or develops a high temperature, they will be asked to leave immediately.

 What GMOTFW will do if someone develops symptoms at one of our social events?

 - If anyone becomes unwell or develops any symptoms of COVID-19 during the social meet, they will be asked to leave immediately and advised to follow the staying at home guidance.
 The area will then be deep cleaned.

 - If they need clinical advice, we will contact NHS111 or in an emergency, or call 999 if they are seriously ill or their life is at risk.